The Beardsleys and the Beardsley Limner: Beyond Likeness

-Dr. Beardsley is depicted at leisure, reading a book and taking notes, but the book is closed and only its spine is visible, identifying it as the third volume of Edward Gibbon’s History of the Decline and Fall of the Roman Empire.
-Gibbons’s newly-published fourth and fifth volumes are stacked unceremoniously on the table.
-But where are the rest of the doctor’s books (his estate inventory identifies dozens, though Gibbon was not among them)?
-Portraits of the period consistently place scholarly sitters in front of their bookcases, but Beardsley is posed by a window, presumably so that he could read more easily by daylight.
+Hezekiah is depicted at leisure, reading a book and taking notes, but the book is closed and only its spine is visible, identifying it as the third volume of Edward Gibbon’s History of the Decline and Fall of the Roman Empire.
+Gibbon’s newly published fourth and fifth volumes are stacked unceremoniously on the table.
+But where are the rest of the doctor’s books?
+His estate inventory identifies dozens, though Gibbon was not among them.
+Portraits of the period consistently place scholarly sitters in front of their bookcases, but Hezekiah is posed by a window, presumably so that he could read more easily by daylight.
 By the omission of other reading material, the emphasis on these particular books grows, as does the doctor’s act of taking notes from them, demonstrating active attention.
-Their fine leather bindings and gold lettering are impressive in both quality and mass, quite literally weighty.
-In a portrait as restrained as this one, and the one of Elizabeth Beardsley that also prominently features her reading a specific text, such calculated emphasis is unmistakable.
+Their fine leather bindings with gold lettering are impressive in both quality and mass, quite literally weighty.
+In a portrait as restrained as this one or the one of Elizabeth Beardsley, which also prominently features her reading a specific text, such calculated emphasis is unmistakable.

-In contrast to Hezekiah Beardsley’s warm complexion and visual engagement, the guarded neutrality of Elizabeth Davis Beardsley’s slightly wan, porcelain face sets a different tone and frames different themes that are elaborated in the rest of her portrait.
+In contrast to Hezekiah’s warm complexion and visual engagement, Elizabeth’s slightly wan, porcelain face exhibits guarded neutrality, setting a different tone and framing different themes that are elaborated in the rest of her portrait.
 Her features exhibit an extraordinary investment and refinement on the part of the artist and invite speculation.
-In particular, her doe eyes are alert and concentrated, but, in contrast to her husband’s appraising look, they lend an air of disciplined intelligence and control to her demeanor and offer a sense of vibrant inner life.
+In particular, her doe eyes are alert and concentrated, but in contrast to her husband’s appraising look, they lend an air of disciplined intelligence and control to her demeanor and offer a sense of vibrant inner life.

-Layering is a recurring motif in the portrait of Elizabeth Beardsley, one that intimates both containment and complexity.
-The sitter’s hair is visible through the outermost fringe of her bonnet; the neckline of her dress is visible through her collar; her left forearm is visible through the cuff of her shirt; the fruit on the table is visible through its openwork basket; and even the next page of her book is revealed by her left index finger.
+Layering is a recurring motif in the portrait of Elizabeth, one that intimates both containment and complexity.
+The sitter’s hair is visible through the outermost fringe of her bonnet; the neckline of her dress is visible through her collar; her left forearm is visible through the cuff of her sleeve; the fruit on the table is visible through its openwork basket; and even the next page of her book is revealed by her left index finger.
 These contrast with the opacity of forms and materials in the portrait of her husband.
-The flowers in the enclosed garden visible through the window and held in her right hand offer analogies to the layering theme.
-Like the many-petalled flowers, the elaborate pleats and gathers in Elizabeth Beardsley’s clothes adopt abstract rhythms that are of greater interest for their patterns than for the way they define the sitter’s body.
+The flowers in the enclosed garden visible through the window and held in her right hand offer an analogy to the layering theme.
+Like the many-petalled flowers, the elaborate pleats and gathers in Elizabeth’s clothes adopt abstract rhythms that are of greater interest for their patterns than for the way they define the sitter’s body.
 Even the elegant coils of her black hair and their wispy, scumbled ends appeal more for their design than for their description of actual hair.

-Relationships are a central component of Elizabeth Beardsley’s portrait.
+Relationships are a central component of Elizabeth’s portrait.
 These are perhaps most literally represented by the miniature portrait of a man—possibly her father or a brother, as he does not resemble her husband—that she wears from a ribbon around her neck and by the loyal gaze of her dog sitting under the table.
 The relational quality of the painting extends further, however, to the way in which the flowers in the domestic garden outside her window correspond to the small pink flower in her hand—also miniaturized.
-Mrs. Beardsley is depicted drawing the benefits from a mature garden, just like the ripe pears and apples (and possibly peaches) visible in her tabletop basket.
-These fruits have often been interpreted as symbols of fertility the Beardsleys did not share; they had no children of their own, but instead raised a niece, Sarah Davis, as their own.
+Elizabeth is depicted drawing the benefits from a mature garden, echoed in the ripe pears and apples (and possibly peaches) visible in her tabletop basket.
+These fruits have often been interpreted as symbols of a fertility the Beardsleys did not share: they had no children, but instead raised a niece, Sarah Davis, as their own.
 Mrs. Beardsley’s relationships within and beyond the space of the room in which she sits create a human, natural, and intellectual network that extends far beyond her tightly picketed garden wall.

-The portraits of Hezekiah and Elizabeth Beardsley were created in tandem, and together they function in dialogue.
-While there are evident contrasts, not least in décor, the two paintings are organized in answering poses and organization, as if they were sitting opposite one another at the same table, when clearly they are not.
+The portraits of Hezekiah and Elizabeth Beardsley were created in tandem and they function in dialogue.
+While there are evident contrasts, not least in décor, the two paintings are organized in answering poses and configuration, as if they were sitting opposite one another at the same table, when clearly they are not.
 Their tables are different in form and style; their windows face different views and are framed by different curtains.
 They do, however, appear to be sitting in identical green high-backed Windsor armchairs, a set of which is described in Hezekiah Beardsley’s estate inventory.Notably, each canvas has also been extended laterally toward the other by about eight inches, expanded on the side of the compositions where their respective windows are depicted.
 Both figures would otherwise have been centered in their respective compositions, but are instead shifted to bracket their shared composition.
 The effect is to expand the symbolism of both paintings and open the sitters’ worlds beyond their windows.
 In many ways complementary, the visual logics of these pendant paintings are mutually referential and reinforcing.
 Despite their differences, the paintings are in direct, mirror-like contrast, opposite sides of the same experience.
-In aesthetic terms, they also offer a sense of the artist’s range of standard deviation: the ways the painter adapted between works and why.
+In aesthetic terms, they also offer a sense of the artist’s range of standard deviation: how and why the painter adapted between works.